areaarea/contiki/platform/cc2538dk/README.md

 Install a Toolchain
 -------------------
-The toolchain used to build contiki is arm-gcc (Sourcery CodeBench), also used by other arm-based Contiki ports.
+The toolchain used to build contiki is arm-gcc (Sorcery CodeBench), also used by other arm-based Contiki ports.
 If you are using Instant Contiki, you will have this pre-installed in your system.
 To find out if this is the case, try this:

     $ arm-none-eabi-gcc -v
     Using built-in specs.